jayvelayo/jayvelayo.github.io/_posts/2018-11-03-risenshine.markdown

 # Electrical and Board Design

 The board is similar to the created board found previously in the [AutoSprinker post](https://jayveevelayo.com/project/2018/09/20/Autosprinkler/).
 However, it accepts a 5V input from the wallwart rather than the 12V.
-The PDF of the schmeatic using KiCAD is found [here](/assets/risenshine-files/RiseNShine-schmatics.pdf).
+The PDF of the schematic using KiCAD is found [here](/assets/risenshine-files/RiseNShine-schmatics.pdf).
 It contains the 3.3V voltage regulator shared by the MSP430 and ESP8266.
-The 5V is fed directly to the ULN2003A driver.
+The 5V is fed directly to the ULN2003A driver, which controls the current flow of the stepper motor windings.

 # Mechanical Design